crazyotakuu/JobScoop/Sprint-3/Sprint3.md

 4. Implement toggling functionality on backend.
 (Completed)
 5. Unit tests for API handlers written.
 (Completed)
 6. Frontend successfully integrated with the backend APIs.
 (Completed)
+7. Implement **Toggling functionality** in Manage Subscription form.
+(Completed)
+8. Implement **USER PROFILE** page in frontend that allows user to update their details (Completed)
+9. Implement **Landing page** for the Application where we fetch all the Active Subscriptions and display all the Job Roles available.
+(Completed)
+10. Implement **Filtering Functionality** for Manage Subscriptions (Completed)

 ## Incomplete Issues